PAT LAUNER - Emmy Award-winning theater critic.

 As part of the line-up of shows in this year’s Hollywood Fringe Festival, there were only two performances of this charming staged musical, featuring writer-composer-performer Eli Hans, who portrays some 25 characters along the storyline of his life journey as a Mexican-Polish-Jewish gay man.

 After a dire cancer diagnosis in 2014, Eli realizes that in order to truly heal, he must make peace with his past as a gay kid on a quest for love.
 In the musical, he navigates his several identities, dealing with his parents and learning to accept himself through shame and fear, coping with tragic loss, navigating through the burgeoning AIDS crisis in the 80’s, miraculously finding true love only to then get cancer, yet managing to turn all of those challenges around and thrive.
 Sounds a bit sentimental?
-Yes and no. The wonderful stage presence of Eli Hans does give one time to get too sentimental.
+Yes and no. The wonderful stage presence of Eli Hans doesn't give one time to get too sentimental.

 Eli’s tale quickly skips ahead, but not without some cleverly written songs which the actor sings with Broadway panache.
 Eli starts the show with a glittery, soft-shoe opening number to the show and, at the very end, indulges himself and the audience in a similar closing dance number, which includes his husband Joseph.